RicardoCV2/Quest-Design/docs/README.md

 ## Quest Categories

-We can categorize the quests on 4 different types:
+We can classify the quests on 4 different types:

 **Gather Quest**: "Go to the nearest forest and bring me 10 types of mushrooms."
 **Escort Quest**: "Protect me and my father!", basically a protect an NPC on its way to another location.
 **Delivery Quest**"Can you bring this to my sick mother next town warrior?", bring something from a NPC to another one to obtain something (normally the object you brought).
 **Kill Quest**"Kill 5 Big Fang Wolves",classic killing quest.

+# Quest Creation